 We know where you take your child for surgery matters.
 Our Otolaryngology Program combines the latest proven technology with a caring, child-friendly approach, making Children’s a top choice for surgical treatment.
 The following physicians lead our surgical services.

-- Steven L. Goudy, MD, MBA, Medical Director, Otolaryngology
+- Steven L. Goudy, MD, MBA, Division Chief, Otolaryngology

-- James Thomsen, MD, Surgical Director, Scottish Rite hospital
+- James Thomsen, MD, Campus Surgical Director, Scottish Rite Hospital

 - Paula Harmon, MD, Medical Director, Hearing Loss Program